nickyiliwang0000/h/react-and-firebase/deploying-with-firebase.md

 When we are using `create-react-app`, we will want to run the `build` script before deploying in order to generate a version of our project that is optimized for performance.

 To do this, go into the root folder of your React application in the terminal, run `npm run build`.
 When this is complete, there will be a new `/build` folder in your project's root directory.
+Always ensure there are no fatal errors that exist in your codebase or elese the `build` process will not finish successfully.

-Firebase provides us with a _command line interface_ (CLI) that will take care of deploying our app for us.
+Firebase has its own _command line interface_ (CLI) that will take care of deploying our app for us.
 The process is simple:

 ## Firebase deployment steps

+### New Project

 1. Open the terminal, and navigate to your project folder.